 Attila the Hun

-Attila died of severe nose bleeding in 453AD when he was celebrating his second marriage feast.
-Nobody knows about his burial site as his servants were killed after his death.
+- Attila died of severe nose bleeding in 453AD when he celebrated his second marriage feast.
+Nobody knows about his burial site as his servants got killed after death.

 Qin Shi Huang

 Qin Shi Huangdi ruled as the first emperor of China from 247-to 210 B. C. During his rule, he forcibly took control of adjacent states to expand his dynasty and enslaved the people.
 Qin’s rule is marked as one of the most authoritarian regimes, carrying out the massacre of scholars who disagreed with his ideas.
 Apart from ruthless killing, he buried almost four hundred and sixty Confucian scholars alive and burnt their books.
 Shi’s cruelty did not end there, and he castrated the captured states to distinguish them from his people.